kmussel/MediaObject/README.md

 MediaObject
 ===========

-little hack to parse out youtube/dailymotion and flickr links and get the images for each link
+A way to check for youtube, dailymotion, flickr and instagram links.
+Then uses the oembed api to grab the image/video to embed it.